adnanthedataanalyst/SQL_Transforming-Student-Dropout-dataset-records-from-numerical-values-to-their-actual-Label/README.md

 This project follows a systematic approach outlined in the following steps:

 1. **Data Source:** Utilizing the [Kaggle dataset](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention).
-2. **Code Description Integration:** Integrating Dataset Column Descriptions and Categories from Damiieibikun's GitHub repository, found [here](https://github.com/Damiieibikun/Student-s-Dropout-Prediction-using-Supervised-Machine-Learning-Classifiers).
+2. **Code Description Integration:** Integrating Dataset Column Descriptions and Categories from Damiieibikun's GitHub repository appendix, found [here](https://github.com/Damiieibikun/Student-s-Dropout-Prediction-using-Supervised-Machine-Learning-Classifiers).
 This repository provides the missing information regarding the categorical labels used in the dataset.
 3. **SQL Integration:** Employing SQL queries to enhance interpretability and facilitate a more meaningful analysis.
 This involves merging datasets based on relevant columns and updating categorical values to their corresponding labels, ensuring a comprehensive and well-understood dataset for analysis.